Jean Perkins Foundation - Funder Overview

 Based on grantmaking patterns, the foundation likely does not fund:

-- International programs (focus is domestic, particularly serving U.S. veterans and first responders)
+- International programmes (focus is domestic, particularly serving U.S. veterans and first responders)

-- General operating support for organizations outside their core focus areas
+- General operating support for organisations outside their core focus areas

-- Religious organizations (no evidence in grant history)
+- Religious organisations (no evidence in grant history)

 Governance and Leadership